 If you wish to contribute toward restoration of the Depot, either financially or with your volunteer time, please contact the Waupaca Historical Society.
 We would also love to hear from you if you have Depot memories to share.

 The Depot is located at 525 Oak Street.
-It is open to the public, June through August, on Saturdays, Sundays and holidays from 12-5 p.m. and for special events.
+It is open to the public, Memorial Day through Labor Day, on Saturdays, Sundays and holidays from 12-5 p.m. and for special events.
 Tours of the Depot are available by appointment at other times by calling 715-256-9980.

 To see a Flickr collection of photos of the Depot and its restoration, along with additional photos of the caboose, Soo Line potato car and Waupaca, click here.
 (Photos courtesy of Mike Kirk)